ALav765/EpochTask1/epochtask4/multimodalemotionReport.md

 - ReLU activations
 - Dropout for regularization
 - Dense classification layers
+- Batch Normalization layers
 - Softmax output for 8 emotion classes

 ### Extracted Features

-The audio pipeline extracted the audio file, then padded it, normalized it and then also extracted its spectrogram for conv2d filtering.
+The audio pipeline extracted the audio file, then padded it, normalized it and then also extracted its spectrogram for Conv2d filtering.

 ---